ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/collect.md

 <br/><br/>

 ## Documentation
 Data documentation should clearly describe how the data was collected, so that someone else can understand and correctly interpret the data.
+Documentations can be keept as a README file, both on a higher project-level or on a more detailed level.
 Make use of electronic lab notebooks (often offered by the university / institute) and metadata standards, and name and organise the files produced appropriately, see e.g. *'<a href="https://doi.org/10.1371/journal.pcbi.1000424" target="_blank">A Quick Guide to Organizing Computational Biology Projects</a>'* for advice.

+<a class="link-teal" href="/topics/readme-files"><b>Learn more about README files <i class="bi bi-arrow-right-square"></i></b></a>
+<br/><br/>
 <a class="link-teal" href="/topics/metadata"><b>Learn more about metadata standards <i class="bi bi-arrow-right-square"></i></b></a>
 <br/><br/>